-With the pituitary gland sitting near the base of the brain leaves it vulnerable and sitting duck to serious impact if the brain is hit or shaken violently requiring it to absorb tons of pressure.
-As we talk about throughout our articles, the pituitary gland is the “master gland” and key engine for the hypothalamus pituitary axis to dance a sensitive dance of triggers allowing the body to produce enough testosterone, growth hormone and estrogen to function normally.
+With the pituitary gland sitting near the base of the brain, it leaves it vulnerable to serious impact if the brain is hit or shaken violently requiring it to absorb tons of pressure.
+As we talk about throughout our articles, the pituitary gland is the “master gland” and key engine for the hypothalamus-pituitary axis to dance a sensitive dance of triggers allowing the body to produce enough testosterone, growth hormone, and estrogen to function normally.

-When TBI and PTSD causes damage to the hypothalamus pituitary axis, communication between the brain and testicles derail the delicate sequence leading to the standard low testosterone symptoms.
+When TBI and PTSD cause damage to the hypothalamus-pituitary axis, communication between the brain and testicles derail the delicate sequence leading to the standard low testosterone symptoms.
 Reference

 How does the brain use testosterone?